-With nearly 20 years in broadcast journalism, in South Africa and abroad, Xolani has earned the respect of newsmakers and audiences across the country.
+With over 20 years in broadcast journalism, in South Africa and abroad, Xolani earned the respect of newsmakers and audiences across the country.

-Xolani Gwala has an impressive radio career spanning decades, continents and platforms.
-His ability to summarise a discussion and identify the critical questions to pose to his interviewees enables him to get to the crux of the matter in minutes, a skill which is invaluable to a fast-paced daily show.
+Xolani Gwala's impressive radio career spanned decades, continents and platforms.
+His ability to summarise a discussion and identify the critical questions to pose to his interviewees enabled him to get to the crux of the matter in minutes, a skill which is invaluable to a fast-paced daily show.

-Xolani confesses that his fanaticism for current affairs means that even in his free time, he can usually be found reading up on news or issues that interest him.
-He does enjoy travelling and is a keen football fan, particularly if his team, the Kaizer Chiefs are playing.
+Xolani's love for current affairs meant that even in his free time, he would usually be found reading up on news or issues that interest him.
+He enjoyed travel and was a keen football fan, particularly if his team, the Kaizer Chiefs were playing.

 Learn more about Xolani...

 Q: Presenting radio isn’t easy!
 What’s the best piece of advice you’ve ever received?